-The organisation behind the Frankfurt Book Fair is the Ausstellungs- und Messe GmbH (AuM), which has its headquarters in Frankfurt.
-This is a subsidiary of the Association of German Publishers and Booksellers.
-As the foreign trade arm of the German book trade, the AuM has a cultural-political mandate to represent the German book industry throughout the world, and to promote international cultural exchanges and the free dissemination of the written word.
-To this end, the AuM represents the German book industry with collective stands at more than 20 international book fairs around the world; it organises Germany's guest of honour appearances, and is involved in support programmes, such as fellowships and invitational programmes to enhance professionalism in the book industry.
+The organisation behind the Frankfurt Book Fair is the Ausstellungs- und Messe GmbH (AuM).
+With its headquarters in Frankfurt am Main, this is a subsidiary of the German Publishers and Booksellers Association (Börsenverein des Deutschen Buchhandels).
+As the foreign trade body of the German book trade, the AuM holds a cultural-political mandate to represent the German book industry around the world, and to promote international cultural exchanges and the free dissemination of the written word.
+To this end, it represents the German book industry with collective stands at more than 20 international book fairs worldwide; it organises guest of honour appearances by Germany, and is involved in support programmessupport programmes, such as the fellowship and invitational programmes, to enhance professionalism in the book industry.
+In its four offices abroad, in New Delhi, Beijing, New York and Moscow, the Book Fair also contributes to greater professionalism in publishing at an international level.

 The Ausstellungs- und Messe GmbH has been organising the Frankfurt Book Fair since 1949.
 However, the book fair tradition stretches back a lot further.
 In the Middle Ages, soon after Johannes Gutenberg invented printing not far from Frankfurt, a "Büchermess" was already held here on the banks of the River Main.
-Today, the company is busy, not only while the Book Fair is running, but all year round, offering activities for the international book and media industry.
+Today, besides organising the Book Fair itself, the company is busy year-round with activities for the international publishing industry.

-Ausstellungs- und Messe GmbH des Börsenvereins des Deutschen Buchhandels (Frankfurter Buchmesse)
+Ausstellungs- und Messe GmbH des Börsenvereins des Deutschen Buchhandels e.V.
+(Frankfurter Buchmesse)

 60311 Frankfurt am Main